spurll/lunch/readme.md

 A Python/Flask voting system that makes use of a basic scoring method to select a game to play or a lunch to order among people in an office (for example).

-Authentication is done using OpenID (it's not perfect), and votes are stored in an SQLite DB.
+Authentication is done via LDAP (so you'll need access to an LDAP server), and votes are stored in an SQLite DB.

-Former iterations used web.py and (worse still) PHP, and made use of the "instant runoff" (or "alternative") voting system.

 Installation
 ============